Calorion/zotero-better-notes-reference-note-template/Tasks.md

 - [x] This doesn’t generate titles for [Cases](zotero://select/library/items/DDKUPSGQ).
 Fix.
 - [ ] “References” and “Referenced in” are problematic labels.
 The purpose of these are to show *where I found the sources*, in order to establish the research chain, *not* to list every paper you happen to have (or that exists!) that it’s referenced in or that it references.
 Better labels would be better.
     - [x] How about “Referred from”?
 That’s a step forward.
+- [ ] Create new Style, based on [American Journal of Sociology](https://www.zotero.org/styles/american-journal-of-sociology), just for this purpose.